Emergency Care

 Over-the-counter pain relievers can help with temporary pain relief.
 You can also try applying a cold compress to the affected area to reduce swelling and discomfort.
 Avoid applying heat or putting aspirin directly on the gums as this can worsen bleeding and swelling.

-Call (626) 963-3322 and schedule a consultation at our Glendora dental office.
+Call (626) 963-3322 and schedule a consultation at our Glendora office.

 Need Emergency Help?